Subash1811/Kendo-UI-project/README.md

 # Kendo-UI-project
 In this project in developed for kendo UI framework .
-In shiplogix application sample page for quotation page
+In shiplogix application reference sample page for quotation page